 Beginning on March 7, 1994, a UFO flap took Lake Michigan’s coast by storm.
 Every county along Lake Michigan’s shoreline had reports about UFOs flying in.

 What happens when you see something in the sky that’s unexplained?
 Tell the experts.

 Almost every night, strange circular lights of red, green and blue can be seen moving about.
 The Paulding Light is one of Michigan’s biggest mysteries and is a public spot for everyone to visit.
 Sometimes the lights seem to follow the power lines nearby.
 Since the lights were first seen, legends surround the lights.

-Prospector’s Paradise is a rock and mineral shop in a town that badly needs tourism to keep afloat.
-This large emporium of Earth’s treasures houses all kinds of precious and semi-precious stones for the collector.
-It’s also home to the mysterious “Keweenaw Vortex”, a place some feel is bursting with natural Earth energy, possibly because of underground rivers in the vicinity.
+Prospector’s Paradise is a rock and mineral shop that houses all kinds of precious and semi-precious stones for the collector.
+A literal rock and mineral “Wal-Mart” as their sign says.
+It’s also home to the mysterious “Keweenaw Vortex”, a place some feel is bursting with natural energy from the planet, possibly because of underground rivers in the vicinity.